Sponsored content

 From centuries under foreign rule by powers like Germany, Sweden, and Russia to its powerful national awakening in recent times, Estonia’s history is both complicated and fascinating.

 A great place for visitors to start discovering the country’s past is the Estonian National Museum in Tartu.
-Housed in an impressive modern building, it offers a comprehensive look at the nation’s history from the Stone Age to modern times, including what life was like behind the Iron Curtain and Estonia’s journey to independence.
+Housed in an impressive modern building, it offers a comprehensive look at the nation’s history from the Stone Age to modern times, including what life was like behind the Iron Curtain and insights into Estonia’s journey to independence.

 However, many of Estonia’s 170 museums offer quirkier glimpses into times gone by.
 At the Samovar House in Varnja, a village near Lake Peipus, visitors can discover tea-drinking traditions.
 Or head to the Tammsaare Museum in Vargamäe (roughly an hour from Tallinn) to learn about one of Estonia’s most famous writers.

 If museums aren’t your thing, impressive fortifications like Rakvere and Haapsalu Castles can transport visitors back to medieval times.
-Architecture lovers will relish Tartu’s Old Town, with its neoclassical buildings, and the candy-coloured manor houses that dot the countryside.
-Historic lighthouses scattered along the coast offer panoramic views and insights into the regional maritime traditions.

 7. Set off on Estonia’s wine trail